ropensci/lingtypology/README.md

 For a detailed tutorial see [GitHub pages](https://ropensci.github.io/lingtypology/).

-You can contribute to `lingtypology` by
+You can contribute to `lingtypology`, but [contribution info](https://github.com/ropensci/lingtypology/blob/master/CONTRIBUTING.md) before.

-* creating an issue
-* then opening a Pull Request

 ---